lkankowski/arduino-multi-relay2/README.md

 ### Build
 You need PlatformIO - it is free and you can get it here https://platformio.org/platformio-ide.
 Arduino IDE is not supported.
-By default sketch is built for Arduino Mega 2560.
+By default sketch is built for Arduino Mega 2560, but you choose environment that suits your needs.
 Build options can be customized in `platformio.ini` - more information in separate sections.
 Remote upload (ie. Arduino connected to Raspberry PI) is supported.
 For more information read https://docs.platformio.org/en/latest/core/userguide/remote/cmd_agent.html.

 ### Updating
 If you have 'git', just type `git pull`.
-Otherwise download zip file and extract to new directory - remember, to copy 'config.h'.
+Otherwise download zip file and extract to new directory - remember, to backup 'config.h'.
 It is also convinient to have 'config.h' someware else, then you can use symbolic link.
 In Windows you have 2 options:

 CMD: